 12. Controller Chargers Are Mandatory

 This part of your streaming desk is purely concerned with making things more efficient for you.
 Few things are more annoying or inconvenient than having a dead controller and no backups because the other ones you own are all dead too.

 Get yourself a dedicated controller charger that you can dock the devices on.
 Always ensure that controllers that are not in use get all the charging that they need.
 Remember to check that the dock you choose to purchase stops charging the devices when their batteries are filled.

 13. Don't Focus Too Much on Speakers if Streaming Is the PC's Purpose

 Some people have a PC that serves a general-purpose function.
 There is no specific thing that it was purchased or built for.
 Streaming may happen to be one of the uses of such a PC.
 In that case, feel free to go wild with your speakers since they may be necessary for another function.

-If the motivation for having this PC revolves around streaming, then stick to less powerful sets of speakers.
+If the motivation for having this PC revolves around streamer desk, then stick to less powerful sets of speakers.
 Most, if not all, of the audio that comes from a stream, is going to be coming through your headphones.

 14. Implement Cable Grooves or Grommets